MatDagommer/molecular-dynamics/README.md

 # molecular-dynamics

 Welcome to my molecular dynamics computer project !

-It was realized at ESPCI Paris under the supervision of Prof. Didier Cassereau.
+The project was realized at ESPCI Paris under the supervision of Prof. Didier Cassereau.

 The objective was to simulate moving molecules in a 2D plane using mechanics and conservation of momentum.